 Introduction to PostgreSQL STRING_AGG()

-PostgreSQL supports various kind of aggregate function, The STRING_AGG() function is one of the aggregate function which is used to concatenate the list of strings and it will add a place to a delimiter symbol or a separator between all of the strings.
+PostgreSQL supports various kinds of aggregate functions, The STRING_AGG() function is one of the aggregate functions which is used to concatenate the list of strings, and it will add a place to a delimiter symbol or a separator between all of the strings.
 The separator or a delimiter symbol will not be included at the end of the output string.
-The PostgreSQL STRING_AGG() function is supported from PostgreSQL 9.0 version which is used to perform the aggregate option related to the string.
-We can use various types of separators or delimiter symbols for concatenating the strings.
+The PostgreSQL STRING_AGG() function is supported by PostgreSQL 9.0 version, which performs the aggregate option related to the string.
+We can use various separators or delimiter symbols to concatenate the strings.

 Syntax